 DISCLAIMER: These are general suggestions and guidelines.
 Context is important and can impact how to handle a stumbling block.
 Children can also exhibit certain behaviours at home or with you that differ from those at school or in other settings with others.
 Please contact a professional for specific recommendations for your own child.

-Other developmental and even some behavioural interventions are successful at getting children with developmental challenges to FEDC 3, but DIR/Floortime® helps children move beyond this capacity into the higher level capacities of relating, communicating, and thinking.
+Other developmental and even some behavioural interventions are successful at supporting children with developmental challenges to reach FEDC 3, but DIR/Floortime can help children move beyond this capacity from the concrete world into the abstract.
 Below is not meant to be a comprehensive list, but hopefully you will find some helpful suggestions here.

 DISCLOSURE: I have received help from our featured book from last week’s blog, Floortime Strategies to Promote Development in Children and Teens: A User’s Guide to the DIR® Model in the stumbling blocks and suggested strategies below.
 Much gratitude goes to Dr. Davis and her colleagues.